G. Scott Paterson

 Gordon Scott Paterson (born January 11, 1964), better known as G. Scott Paterson, is a Toronto-based technology and media venture capitalist.
-In the 1990s, Paterson gained notoriety in the Canadian investment and finance world and served as "a prominent technology and media financier" during the technology boom in the latter half of the decade.
+In the 1990s, Paterson became well-known in the Canadian investment and finance world and served as "a prominent technology and media financier" during the technology boom in the latter half of the decade.
 Paterson has been the recipient of The Globe and Mail's "Top 40 Under 40 Award" and, in 2007, was recognized by Newsweek magazine as one of the 17 people in its "Who’s Next in 2007" article.
 An active philanthropist, Paterson co-founded Toronto's Merry Go Round Children's Foundation in 1997 and currently serves as its chairman.
 Today, Paterson's business efforts are devoted between leadership roles at Engagement Labs Inc. and Lions Gate Entertainment Corporation.

 Early life and education

 G. Scott Paterson was raised in Ontario by a single mother who worked as a teacher at Lakeport High School.
 As a child, Paterson was sparked with an early interest in the stock market when his grandmother one day bought him five shares of Abitibi Paper.
 As Paterson once recalled, "Most of my friends got new bikes for their birthday and, instead, I received a share certificate".

 Paterson got his first job at age nine, which was selling programs at Merrittville Speedway in St. Catharines and Ransomville Speedway.
 By age twelve, Paterson was writing articles for the programs at Merrittsville and Ransomville Speedways, and by age fifteen, Paterson served as the Assistant Track Announcer for both locations.